13 City of Cape Town, South Africa: Aligning Internal Data Capabilities with External Research PartnershipsHugh Cole (City of Cape Town)

 In addition, the data platform being developed provides an access point to CCT’s data both in terms of metadata as well as secure downloads.
 A web-based data request form is also in development.

 Apart from managerial functions, the Policy and Strategy department and its Research Branch also facilitate and coordinate institutional research partnerships and knowledge networks.
 These networks include a diverse set of researchers and organizations covering multiple disciplines, geographies, levels of experience, and research interests.
-CCT collaborates with the Cape Higher Education Consortium and has other long-standing research partnerships (e.g., with Mistra Urban Futures and the African Centre for Cities).
+CCT collaborates with the Cape Higher Education Consortium285 and has other long-standing research partnerships (e.g., with Mistra Urban Futures286 and the African Centre for Cities287).
 CCT is building on this foundation by actively seeking new research partnerships locally and internationally; the City is seeking to establish formal collaborations with universities where there is already evidence of research partnering with multiple researchers at an institution.

 CCT chooses not to charge access fees to researchers, primarily because doing so would only serve to restrict access.
 Though CCT incurs costs to share data with researchers, it expects value returned in the form of useful knowledge and related products, such as cleaned data sets and analysis code.
 Supporting research (and students) is also treated as creating a public good.
 Charging fees would likely disadvantage many researchers in South Africa and other developing countries.